U.S. Military Agency Faces Backlash Over Tactless Bomb Tweet On New Year’s Eve

-As New Year’s Eve partiers prepared to ring in the New Year while watching the iconic Time Square ball drop in Manhattan, the U.S. Strategic Command tweeted what some describe as a disturbing message.
+As New Year’s Eve partiers prepared to ring in the New Year while watching the iconic Times Square ball drop in Manhattan, the U.S. Strategic Command tweeted what some describe as a disturbing message.

 It declared that it was ready to “drop something much, much bigger” than the glowing crystalline ball.